abdllahosama/Image-Processng-API/README.md

 you can now open this url to resize images http://127.0.0.1:5000/api/image?image=lake&width=400&height=400

-you can select height or width that begger than 0
+you can select height or width that bigger than 0

 and select image from default images
 ```